 The Role of Maintenance Management Software

 Perhaps the key component of an asset management strategy is maintenance management software.
-Without effective computerized maintenance management system software, it is nearly impossible to develop an asset management strategy.
-By utilizing computerized maintenance management system software, an organization can save both time and money in a variety of different ways:
+Without effective computerized maintenance management software (CMMS), it is nearly impossible to develop a strategy for managing assets.
+By utilizing CMMS software, an organization can save both time and money in a variety of different ways:

 - Labor costs can be reduced as staff efficiency is maximized.